How herpes viruses can affect your mouth (with helpful pictures)

 How is oral herpes infection treated?

-How to prevent oral herpes infections?
+How can I prevent further oral herpes outbreaks?

-• Use barrier methods during sexual activities to protect yourself.
+• Use protection during sexual contact.